 We currently are, and may in the future be, subject to legal proceedings or investigations, the resolution of which could negatively affect our profitability and cash flows in a particular period.

 The nature of our operations exposes us to possible litigation claims, including disputes relating to our operations and commercial and contractual arrangements.
 Often the litigation matters are not totally within our control.
 We will contest these matters vigorously and will make insurance claims where appropriate, but because of the uncertain nature of litigation and coverage decisions, we cannot predict the outcome of these matters.
 The costs associated with litigation matters could have a material adverse effect on our financial condition and profitability.
 In addition, our profitability or cash flow in a particular period could be affected by an adverse ruling in any litigation currently pending in the courts or by litigation that may be filed against us in the future.
 We are also subject to government regulation, which could result in administrative proceedings in the future.
-For additional information, see "Item 3.
-Legal Proceedings."
+For additional information, see "Note 20 - Commitments and Contingencies" of our condensed consolidated financial statements included in this Annual Report.

 We may have difficulty protecting our proprietary manufacturing processes, which could adversely affect our ability to compete.